Channel induced dynamics of quantum information in mixed state free QFTs: Conclusions

 \section{Conclusions}

-We proposed a Quantum Information framework that allows for systematic studies of excitations in QFTs as quantum channels.
-As our model systems, we investigated a vacuum state and a Thermofield Double state that are universal and play significant role in many-body physics and holography studies.
-We analysed and quantified actions of Bosonic Gaussian channels and their Petz recovery maps for the proposed states both in a time-dependent and a time-independent setting.
-We considered unitary and non-unitary Bosonic Gaussian channels with emphasis put on a classical mixing channel.
+We have established a novel Quantum Information framework that allows for systematic studies of excitations in QFTs as quantum channels.

+Moreover, we proposed a standardization of non-unitary channels, hence providing a way to obtain well-defined results in the field theory continuum limit.

+We characterized the spectrum of possible excitations induced by a channel by studying how the quantum information measures change with the channel defining parameters.

-As an original contribution, we proposed a standardization of non-unitary channels, hence providing a way to obtain results that are well defined in the limit of infinitely many sites in the lattice, i.e. in the field theory limit.
-We found that the energy added to the system is proportional to the strength of a classical mixing channel expressed as a norm of its $Y_1$ matrix.
-Additionally to that, we presented an approach of quantifying an action of a channel in the CFT limit of $m \rightarrow 0$.
-Hence, we paved the ground towards predicting the intrinsic CFT quantities working in the proposed QI framework.
+In addition to that, we presented an approach for quantifying the action of a channel in the CFT limit of $m \rightarrow 0$.
+Hence, we paved the way towards predicting the intrinsic CFT quantities working in the proposed QI framework.

-Furthermore, we studied the dynamics of excitations caused by quantum channels proving their compatibility with the quasi-particles picture.
-Last but not least, we found that noise application followed by immediate Petz recovery map causes the entanglement entropy of a subsystem of a TFD state to elevate to a value close to the entanglement entropy for the thermalized system.
+We studied, furthermore, the dynamics of excitations caused by quantum channels proving their compatibility with the quasi-particles picture.

+Finally, we found that noise application followed by immediate Petz Recovery map does not pose any long-term effects, it only causes the system to thermalize in a more abrupt manner.
+Hence, the action of a channel can be reversed also in the dynamical setting.

-Our future goal is to interpret non-unitary Bosonic Gaussian channels in the language of CFT and also in the context of holography.
-We aim to understand introduced notions from the analytical point of view taking a similar line of reasoning as in \cite{Nozaki2014QuantumEO}.
-We hope that proposed operational framework will become a tool in the systematic studies of excitations in QFTs and CFTs.
+Our future goal is to understand physical meaning of non-unitary Bosonic Gaussian channels in the language of CFT and also in the context of holography.
+We aim to realize the introduced notions from a rigorous analytical point of view, by taking a similar line of reasoning as in \cite{Nozaki2014QuantumEO}.
+We already indicate the key lines of reasoning to be taken into account into that process in the Discussion Section \ref{appendix:gaussian}.

+We hope that the proposed operational framework will become a tool in the systematic studies of excitations in QFTs and CFTs. \\